dalet-oss/mongobee/README.md

 This was taken as a fork of the original project https://github.com/mongobee/mongobee on 9th June 2020, as the original project appears to be abandoned by its owners.

+#### Note for maintainers:

+-  Every PR & every push to `master` gets built, but not published
+-  To publish artifacts, it is necessary to specify a version number by adding an appropriate Git tag to `HEAD` with an appropriate prefix.
+For example, tagging the HEAD of `master` with `release/1.3.8` will cause version `1.3.8` to be published on the next build.